vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

   when using advanced features of the `describe.xml` file that are not present in this method.

-For further guidance on using the template project, consult the `Guides` section.
+For further guidance on using the sample adapter, consult the `Guides` section.

 ### Testing a Management Pack